 Try a nourishing hair mask

-One of the easiest ways to rehydrate hair is to swap your conditioner for a nourishing hair mask.
+One of the easiest ways to rehydrate frizzy hair is to swap your conditioner for a nourishing hair mask.
 Use it in the shower and leave the mask on while you wash, so it has time to get to work.

 Blow-drying can work wonders

 This might sound a little strange, but blow-drying your hair will actually prevent frizz, whereas leaving it to dry naturally could make it worse as it leaves your locks free to soak up the humidity and expand.
-Blow-drying on the other hand smoothens and closes the cuticle.
+Blow-drying on the other hand smoothes and closes the cuticle.
 Try using a heat-protection spray and don’t leave the hair damp.
 Use a blast of cold air towards the end of your blow dry to ensure the cuticles are fully sealed.

 Invest in hair oil